The Rise and Fall of the Orange Order during the Famine Years

 From reformation to Dolly's Brae

-Formed in 1795, the Orange Order had grown into a formidable popular organisation in its first forty years of existence.
-However, against a background of major social, political and economic change, the Grand Orange Lodge of Ireland made the forced decision to disband the Order in 1836 in the face of mounting government pressure.
+Formed in 1795, the Orange Order quickly grew into a formidable popular organisation, with a reported peak membership of 200,000.
+However some forty years later, against a background of major social, political and economic change, and in the face of mounting government pressure, the Grand Orange Lodge of Ireland made the forced decision to disband the Order.

-In spite of this, this extremely widespread Protestant association could not simply disappear and continued to thrive at local level.
-By 1845 it had been officially revived amidst fears of renewed Catholic agitation.
-Within the next four years the Order eventually returned to its previous popular standing.
-This journey was far from straightforward and many obstacles needed negotiation.
-Economic hardship, internal dispute, the widening of relations between the social classes, and the issue of tenant right threatened to derail the revival.
-To compound the difficulties, the devastation of Famine struck at the very heart of the lower classes that made up the Order’s core membership.
-Yet, although many Protestants fell victim to disease and starvation, parades, processions and celebrations did continue.
-Remarkably, despite the Famine, the Order’s core membership clung to these traditions.
+This widespread Protestant association did not simply disappear - it continued to thrive at local level.
+By 1845 it had been officially revived amidst fears of renewed Catholic agitation, and within the next four years the Order had returned to its previous popular standing.
+This revival was far from straightforward: economic hardship, the devastation of the Famine, internal dispute, the widening of relations between the social classes and the issue of tenant right threatened to derail it.
+However, through it all, parades, processions and celebrations continued, and the Order’s core membership clung to their traditions.

-Protestant resolve was galvanised by the failed Young Ireland Rebellion of 1848.
-Offers of Orange assistance in the face of rebellion were not acted upon by the central authorities, but for a brief period the Order could claim the moral high ground and government acceptance that the defeat of the rebels brought about.
-However, the notorious and fatal clash with Catholics at Dolly’s Brae in 1849 invoked the ire of the government and brought the ascent of the Orange Order to a sudden and shuddering halt.
+The Order's revival gained momentum from the failed Young Ireland rebellion in 1848, which galvanized Protestant resolve.
+Offers of Orange assistance to quash the rebellion were not taken up, but for a brief period the Order could claim the government acceptance that the defeat of the rebels brought about.
+However, the notorious and fatal clash with Catholics at Dolly’s Brae, County Down, in 1849 invoked the ire of the government and brought the ascent of the Orange Order to a sudden and shuddering halt.